Rights of Employees

 - How Can I Contact Your Employment Law Firm?

-Those categories include age, race, color, national origin, disability, gender (or sex), pregnancy, sexual orientation, gender identity or expression, religion and marital status.
+Those categories include age, race, color, national origin, disability, gender (or sex), pregnancy, sexual orientation, gender identity or expression, religion (creed), ancestry, and marital status.

 New Jersey law prohibits employers from taking a variety of adverse employment actions against employees because of their membership in a legally-protected category.
-Adverse employment actions include termination, constructive discharge, demotion, suspension, failure to hire and failure to promote, as well as harassment.
+Adverse employment actions include termination, constructive discharge, demotion, suspension, failure to hire, failure to promote, and pay discrimination, as well as harassment.

-Typically, harassment occurs when an employer takes other negative actions against an employee, such as joking, teasing, insulting, assigning undesirable tasks, isolating, or ignoring him or her.
+Typically, harassment occurs when an employer takes a series of negative actions against an employee, such as joking, teasing, insulting, assigning undesirable tasks, isolating, or ignoring him or her.

 Just like any other form of discrimination, to be actionable under New Jersey’s anti-discrimination law, the New Jersey Law Against Discrimination (“LAD”), the harassment has to occur because you are a member of a legally-protected class.
 In addition, the harassment has to be severe (really bad) or pervasive (really frequent) enough that it has, in effect, changed the terms or conditions of your employment.